-- Adaptation Displacement: His version of "All Along The Watchtower" has become more famous than Bob Dylan's original from John Wesley Harding.
+- Adaptation Displacement: His version of "All Along the Watchtower" has become more famous than Bob Dylan's original from John Wesley Harding.

-- Awesome Music: His bombastic version of "Star Spangled Banner" caps both the Woodstock festival and the incredible documentary that recorded the event.
+- Awesome Music: His terrifying version of "The Star Spangled Banner" caps both the Woodstock festival and the incredible documentary that recorded the event.

 - Epic Riff: "Purple Haze", "Fire," "Foxy Lady"...
 Let's start over.
 Every song he does has an Epic Riff.

 - Face of the Band: Even though he himself always thought that Mitch Mitchell and Noel Redding were just as important to the Experience's sound.